tangodata/draft.tangoandchaos/docs/pages/02/02_04_zotto.md

 The emotion is mine, but without them, I could never express it.

 The last time we met, I asked Miguel Zotto if he felt that tango was being hurt by people giving classes who have little understanding about the basic techniques or traditions -- and I was impressed with his answer.
-He said, yes, there are a lot of people teaching the wrong things, and yes, there were people trying to change and invent new things without understanding tango in the first place -- but he didn’t think that it was a big problem.
+He said, yes, there are a lot of people teaching the wrong things, and yes, there were people trying to change and invent new things without understanding tango in the first place -- but he didn't think that it was a big problem.
 He told an interesting story.
 He recalled a panel discussion about art or dance or something like that.
 It had professors and artists, and it also included the tango singer Goyeneche.
 Although he is very famous, Goyeneche sat quietly while the panel discussed the need for art to grow, and how tango was stale, and needed to change.